Asurant/PY32-Devboard/Journal.md

 ## Time Spent: 0.5 Hours

 ## 8/16/2026 - Placed Components
 I placed all the components in hopefully the most efficient manner.
 I realized there was nothing stopping me from keeping the space I used more efficient by putting the PY32 and the CH340 on the bottom.
 Thanks to that I was able to better place all of my components and keep them in an area that's about 45mm by 25mm.
 So pretty small which is surprising.
 Took me a while to actually get the buttons right because by the way they were originally, it would've caused issues for when I placed all the silkscreens.
 I'm going to have to add all the of gpio silkscreens and actually route the components next.
-Hopefully nothing is wrong
+Hopefully nothing is wrong.
 <img width="388" height="566" alt="image" src="https://github.com/user-attachments/assets/131ae4db-5ea6-47d9-96f0-61138854719f" />

 ## Time Spent: 1.5 Hours